hriq02/lazynotes/README.md

 # lazynotes

-Just a lazy way to open your files XD
+Just a lazy way to open your files or projects XD

 # here are the following commands: